wp-plugins/robo-gallery/readme.txt

 In our gallery we implemented layout based on columns amount.
 So you can general amount of the columns in your gallery grid and define custom amount of the columns which every image gonna take.
 As result you can customize layout of the gallery grid

+= How to define video for some gallery image? =

+Every gallery image have additional fields where you can define custom link, title, description.
+One of the link option allow you to define link type, for example video link.
+All this options you can find in gallery images manager, inside general gallery settings

 = How to generate shortcode for Wordpress page, post or widget? =

 First of all you can copy shortcode inside gallery settings , in separate shortcode block.
 Another way generate shortcode directly in post or page edit mode.
 You can find wizard button on top of content editor